BrettAF/ArrAnt-Team-Repo/Documentation/The Main Script.md

 * `loop_gain_desired` is the loop gain desired by the solution.
 This input is a double with a default of 200.
 This value is in dB.
   * Do not enter this value in as dBm, this will result in incorrect solutions.
   * Do not enter a negative number, there will be no solutions within this desired range.
-* `yearBuilt` is the year in which the construction is expected to begin for the chosen solution.
+* `year_built` is the year in which the construction is expected to begin for the chosen solution.
 This year should be in the Gregorian calendar.
   * Do not use years based on other calendars.
-The cost function uses the year to apply escalation, so inputing an incorrect year will result in incorrect cost values.
+The cost function uses the year to apply escalation, so inputting an incorrect year will result in incorrect cost values.
 * `include_monostatic` is a dropdown tool allowing the user to determine whether the solution should include monostatic arrays or not.
 The default selection "False" will prevent monostatic arrays from being included in the Pareto front.
 "True" allows monostatic arrays to be included.
 To change the selection click on the text, which will then produce a dropdown of the two options.
 Click on the desired selection.
   * Do not change `num_styles` to 1 without also changing `include_monostatic` to true.
 Attempting this will result in error, as the loop gain function requires both a transmitting antenna and a receiving antenna at minimum to be present.
 There will be no results displayed.

 In order to change the input variables to their default values, right click on the control then select "Restore Default Value".
-If the user desires to expand solutions beyond current bounds, first deterimine the desired controls that need to be changed.
+If the user desires to expand solutions beyond current bounds, first deterimines the desired controls that need to be changed.
 Individually right click each control, then select "Configure Control".
 Once the control menu is visible, change the minimum, maximum, and default values to the desired values.

 A plain .m version of the live script code:
 ```